jalike576/jalike576.github.io/_posts/2025-06-15-CDDC-Brainhack-Finals.md

 Because of `__printf_chk` filtering `%n` and `$`, we can only use it for leaking addresses.
 But it is really enough

-We have two primitives, and it's time to pwn the binary
+We have two primitives, but how to exploit

+As we have to enter password to pass the round and read more, we will see where we are going to read into it